syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/cascading.md

 **Step** **4** **:**

-We ahve added the cascading picker control in ViewDidLoad page.
+We have added the cascading picker control in ViewDidLoad page.
 Please refer the below code snippets.

 {% tabs %}